Jump to section

 Adopting new mindsets and developing the new behaviors to become this type of manager was no small leap.
 In June, Chevron brought BetterUp in to provide structured support for 7,000 supervisors worldwide.
 Focusing on those in positions that could benefit most immediately, the first cohort began receiving 1:1 coaching through the platform while others joined Coaching Circles™.
 The professional coaches created a space where managers could engage with topics like feedback or resilience and reflect on their experiences, practice new behaviors, and learn from each other.
 Over the course of several weekly sessions, the circles start to cement the deeper peer-to-peer relationships that really do link an engineer in Malaysia to an account manager in San Ramon, strengthening a bond of practice, learning, and community around the globe.

-Rhonda’s story is inspiring and presents a challenge to all of us: No matter what level of the organization we are, how can we lead with vulnerability?
+Rhonda’s story is inspiring and presents a challenge to all of us: No matter what level of the organization we are in, how can we lead with vulnerability?
 What unexpected roses can you offer your teams and peers?